JaumeRibas/image-sequence-viewer/README.md

 # image-sequence-viewer
-Extremely rough and simple single-page app to 'play' a sequence of images as if it where a video.
+Extremely rough and simple single-page app to 'play' a sequence of images as if it were a video.

 The images must be all in the same folder and have a consistent name with a numeric index without leading zeros.
 The name cannot contain any digits after the image index as the last integer in the name is assumed to be the index.